Skip to Content

 Water is an essential component of all living organisms.
 Ninety percent of plants’ structure is made of water, which performs critical functions in plants.

 Water is a transport medium for hormones, food, nutrients, minerals, and toxins.
-It is also used to manufacture plant energy through photosynthesis and cooling the plant through transpiration.
+It also manufactures plant energy through photosynthesis and cooling the plant through transpiration.

 By maintaining cellular rigidity, water helps maintain the upright structure for plants.